core-wg/resource-directory/draft-ietf-core-resource-directory.md

 and has a unique name within the associated domain of the registration.

 Context
-:   A Context is a base URL that gives scheme and (typically) authority information about an Endpoint.
+:   A Context is a base URL that typically gives scheme and authority information about an Endpoint.
 The Context of an Endpoint is provided at registration time, and is used by the Resource Directory to resolve relative references inside the registration into absolute URIs.